View Securing Home Routers: Understanding Attacks and Defense Strategies

 How vulnerable is your router?

 Like any hardware, routers also have vulnerabilities that can introduce malware to your home network.
-To exploit such vulnerabilities,
+To exploit such vulnerabilities, cybercriminals can simply use a tool that can search for vulnerable routers and then refer to its database of publicly known vulnerabilities.

 These security flaws, when exploited, can put confidential information in the wrong hands and allow attackers to launch denial of service (DoS) attacks, prevent users from using the internet, and change the DNS server settings.
-For small and medium-sized businesses (SMBs), this could result
+For small and medium-sized businesses (SMBs), this could result to productivity and profit loss as well as business disruptions.
+To mitigate these risks, users should keep the router firmware updated with the latest patches.

 Once your home network gets compromised, it becomes prone to DNS-changing malware and botnets among other threats.
 Another risk you need to consider is VoIP fraud, which occurs when attackers use the telephony service and conduct unauthorized calls to other countries, leaving you with exorbitant charges.